yeshwanthkattta/Hunter_Showdown/README.md

 ### Verilog

 In the WAVEFORM viewer, you can find your signals under `SV.team_YOUR_GITHUB_ID` (which you must rename accordingly).
+Sadly, the DIAGRAM will be of no use to you.

 The internet can help you learn Verilog.

-To take advantage of LLM coding, connect Makerchip to an external file ("Project"::"Connect File" menu).
+To take advantage of LLM coding, connect Makerchip to an external file ("Project"::"Connect File" menu) and use and editor with an LLM assistant, like GitHub Copilot.

 ### Debugging